 What is IndieAuth

 IndieAuth is a way to use your own domain name to sign in to websites.
-It's like OpenID, but simpler!
+It's like OpenID, but works with services you probably already use!

 The #1 reason to setup IndieAuth is because you've found this wiki, and setting up IndieAuth will allow you to login and contribute to the community, including doing common things like: